05sanjaykumar/GitSlice/README.md

 ## 🧠 How It Works

-1. Parses the GitHub URL and extracts the owner, repo, branch, and folder path.
+1. Parses the GitHub URL and extracts the owner, repo, branch, and folder or file path.
 2. Clones the repo in sparse mode without full checkout.
-3. Sets up sparse-checkout for the specific folder.
+3. Sets up sparse-checkout for the specific folder or file.
 4. Switches to the correct branch and checks out only the required path.
-5. Moves the folder to your working directory and cleans up.
+5. Moves the folder or file to your working directory and cleans up.

 ---